azkalonz/urbanroad-component-library/README.md

-# UrbanRoad Components Library
+# UrbanRoad Component Library

-UrbanRoad Components Library is a collection of reusable React components that can be bundled and embedded into any website.
+UrbanRoad Component Library is a collection of reusable React Components that can be bundled and embedded into any website.
 This library allows you to initialize and render components based on document element IDs.